Γ-Butyrolactone: Legal status

 People's Republic of China: GBL was regulated as a Class III drug precursor since 7 June 2021.

 Poland: GBL is classified as a drug.
 A license is mandatory for the manufacture, processing, reworking, importing, distribution of GBL.

 Russia: GBL has been classified as a psychotropic substance since 22 February 2012.
 Its trafficking is limited, and non-licensed selling, buying or any other use is punishable by imprisonment up to 20 years.

 Sweden: GBL is not classified as a drug but as a health-endangering substance.
 Although recently passed legislation to enter into force on 1 April 2011 will make it possible to handle narcotics for industrial purposes will enable GBL and 1,4-Butanediol to be classified as controlled substances.

 United Kingdom: Because of their legitimate uses, regulation 4B of the 2001 regulations makes it lawful to import, export, produce, supply, offer to supply or possess GBL and 1,4-BD, except where a person does so knowing or believing that they will be used for the purpose of human ingestion.
+Otherwise it is a class B controlled substance.

 United States: GBL is regulated as a List I controlled chemical.
 As a GHB analog, it is also treated as a controlled substance under Schedule I of the Controlled Substances Act if intended for human consumption.
 Sales and distribution of this product for industrial use is tightly regulated and requires quantity tracing, lock and key storage and 24 hour surveillance and is limited to a very few suppliers who have appropriate DEA registrations and as of 2021 included only Ashland, BASF, and Miami Chemical.
 Lyondell reportedly stopped commercial sales of this product due to increasingly tight regulations and liabilities but still makes it for internal and downstream production use.
 To purchase this chemical requires special DEA license and end use certificate approved and a site audit by DEA.